grondag/Hard-Science-Old/README.md

 Welcome to the repository for Adversity.

-This mod is in active development and will not be available for download until after Minecraft 1.9 ships.
+This mod is in active development and will not be feature-complete until after Minecraft 1.9 ships.

 Until further notice, please do not use this mod in ModPacks, nor in any world you want to keep.